What is The Army Occupational Health Program?

 The Army Occupational Health Program consists of programs and services aimed at preventing or reducing work-related adverse health outcomes.
 Occupational health applies the disciplines of medicine, biology, epidemiology, engineering, economics, education, politics, and the law to protect workers from hazards in the workplace.
 These programs and services are necessary to anticipate, identify, assess, communicate, and control occupational illness and injury threats.
 These threats may occur in various worksites such as research laboratories, weapons depots, satellite communication control rooms, or hospitals.
 Occupational health services are tailored to the hazards that are anticipated or identified.

-What does the Occupational Medicine Division the U.S. Army Public Health Center (APHC) do?
+The U.S. Army Public Health Center (APHC)

-The APHC is a field operating activity under the Deputy Chief of Staff, Public Health established to provide health promotion and preventive medicine leadership and services.
+The APHC is a field operating activity under the MEDCOM Deputy Chief of Staff, Public Health established to provide health promotion and preventive medicine leadership and services.
 The APHC provides technical support to the Army Public Health Enterprise.